 For some, the annual performance appraisal is akin to the childhood fear of the scary “monster” under the bed.
 Maybe you would prefer a tooth pulled than to sit in a meeting that points out the weaknesses of an employee.
 Many go to great lengths to procrastinate and avoid the annual meeting, hoping that business continues as usual.
 Fear, worry, and anxiety are just some of the common feelings surrounding the annual performance appraisal process.
 Why is that?

-What if we tried a new approach with a focus on thoughtful preparation for a performance discussion, would you look at the annual appraisal differently?
+What if we tried a new approach focusing on thoughtful preparation for a performance discussion?
+Would you look at the annual appraisal differently?

 The conversation goes something like this:

 “Harry, I noticed that you seem to be making a lot of mistakes lately and I need you to improve the quality of your work.”

 “I also need you to try harder to get along with other departments.”

 So, what’s the problem?
 In these statements, the manager is providing difficult feedback in an ineffective way because weaknesses are the focal point of the discussion.
 There are no specific examples given to the employee, so he knows exactly what he needs to do more or less of in the upcoming year.
 The manager does not attempt to understand the decline in performance or interactions with others, and there is no verification to determine if the employee has the resources/tools to be successful.

 There are endless examples of managers/supervisors promoted prematurely without proper training.
 Before assuming the additional responsibility of managing employees, specific skills need to be developed.
 At the top of the list are how to evaluate performance, have difficult conversations, set goals for development, and motivate employees.
 If your supervisors don’t receive training in these areas, their success rate is significantly decreased, which impacts the entire organization.